LIVE

 About The Publication:

 “Christian reader for adults.
 Favors true first-person testimonials.
 Also considers fiction, how-to and as-told-to.
 Stories must be from a Christian point of view and must have something the reader can readily identify with.
 We do not accept Bible-based fiction.”
 100% freelance.
 Welcomes new writers.
 Circ.
 15K.
 Quarterly.
 Pays on acceptance.
 Period between acceptance and publication varies.
 Buys first rights.
 Accepts reprints.
 “We evaluate completed manuscripts.
 Response time varies but should be less than eight weeks.
 Send a written request for samples with a self-addressed, stamped envelope to our mailing address.”
-Guidelines available on request.
-Pays $0.10/word for first rights; $0.07/word for reprints; $60 for first rights poems and $42 for reprinted poems.
-Submit complete ms by email.
+Guidelines online

 Current Needs: